Styles and Layout

 In this case ElementLabel_highlighted template will be used instead of ElementLabel for this specific element if it registered as a template.

-If a component has multiple available views, they can be found at the API reference, under the components Views section.
+If a component has multiple available views, they can be found at the Components reference, under the components Views section.

 Columns